-Starting from blank, interior designers infuse the elements of space, colour, light and harmony to create a masterpiece that can be translated into reality.
+Starting from a blank space, interior designers infuse the elements of space, colour, light and harmony to create a masterpiece that can be translated into reality.
 From nothing to something, only the capable can achieve that with creative juice!

-In interior design, a good design is more than just being beautiful, a designer should consider safety and functionality like ventilation.
+In interior design, a good design is more than just looking beautiful.
+A designer should consider safety and functionality like ventilation and hazards.
 This includes considering various aspects, such as ergonomics, environmental psychology and building safety.

 3. You are interested or good at drawing

-Designing is often done with computer software now but being able to draw is a sign that you have the drawing talent.
+Designing is often done with computer software now but being able to express your designs through drawings is a plus point.
 It is a skill that will definitely help you throughout your career.
-Drawing skills can help you to gain a good grasp on perspective, scale, proportion and balance that you can later apply on design.
+Drawing skills can help you to gain a good grasp on perspective, scale, proportion and balance that you can later apply into the designs.